OffchainLabs/arbitrum-docs/arbitrum-docs/how-arbitrum-works/bold/bold-economics-of-disputes.md

 sme: leeederek
 ---

-_The following document explains the economics and denial-of-service mechanisms built into Arbitrum BoLD.
+_The following document explains the economics and denial-of-service protection mechanisms built into Arbitrum BoLD.
 It covers trade-offs Arbitrum has to make to enable permissionless validation, explaining the key problems in an accessible way._

 ## Background